-The Armmite F4 was conceived and developed by Peter Mather (matherp on the Back Shed Forum).
+The Armmite H7 was conceived and developed by Peter Mather (matherp on the Back Shed Forum).
 It is a port to STM32 of MMBasic developed by Geoff Graham and uses the MMBasic interpreter written by Geoff Graham (http://geoffg.net).
+In addition, many others have supported the project with specialised code, testing and suggestions.